Updated in Spring 2020

 Right off the bat, the 5500 is significantly milder, and lower odor than conventional adhesives.

-Corinne Segura is a Building Biologist with 6 years of experience helping folks create healthy homes.
+Corinne Segura is a Building Biologist Practitioner with 6 years of experience helping folks create healthy homes.

 Did you find this post helpful?
 If so you can buy me a coffee to support the research behind this blog.
 Thank you!